 Your motorhome will be carried below deck, out of the weather, on a purpose built vehicle carrier.

 On arrival in New Zealand we’ll take the vehicle through the NZ Transport Agency’s compliance procedure and we can register it and deliver it to you if you wish.

 When it comes to transferring funds overseas to your family, friends or for another reason, Castle European recommends working with OFX, who are a reputable foreign exchange provider.

-CASTLE EUROPEAN - YOUR MOTORHOME IMPORTER
+CASTLE EUROPEAN - YOUR NEW ZEALAND MOTORHOME IMPORTING SPECIALISTS

 +64 (0) 21 157 0047